f5devcentral/f5-agility-labs-waf/docs/waf241/module4-login-protect/lab1/lab1.rst

 #.
 Finally, navigate to **Security > Application Security > Session Tracking** and review the other, more detailed actions you can take based off of DeviceID, username, etc.

 **This concludes Lab 4.**

+**Thank you for joining us for WAF201!
+You have now completed this course.
+Please be sure to fill out your survey, your feedback is incredibly valuable in shaping the content of future Agility Lab events.**